Buy To Let Mortgages For Self Employed

-In order to get a buy-to-let mortgage from a lender, you will need to prove your income to the mortgage lender.
-The more accounts you can show are more likely to strengthen your application, although a lender will typically want to see:
+In order to get a buy to let mortgage from a lender, you will need to prove your income to the mortgage lender.
+The more accounts you can show, the stronger your application will be.
+Although a lender will typically want to see:

-- Two years accounts - Some lenders will consider 1 years accounts.
+- Two years of accounts - Some lenders will consider 1 years' worth of accounts.

 - Record of regular work - Different lenders will have different criteria on this.

-- A strong deposit - Buy to let mortgages are seen as being of higher risk lenders generally require larger deposits, commonly requiring borrowers to put down deposits of at least 25% of the property’s value, although there are options available for smaller deposits.
+- A strong deposit - Buy to let mortgages are seen as being of higher risk.
+Lenders generally require larger deposits, commonly requiring borrowers to put down deposits of at least 25% of the property’s value.
+However,there are options available for smaller deposits.